Rexel (RXLSF) & Its Peers Head-To-Head Survey

 |Rexel Competitors

-Rexel’s rivals have higher revenue and earnings than Rexel.
-Rexel is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Rexel’s competitors have higher revenue and earnings than Rexel.
+Rexel is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

 Summary